thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 If our parser stops at the first error, anytime our user modifies a function we become unable to parse the entire file.
 Rather than stop at the first error, we want to confine that first error and parse as much valid syntax as possible.

-Our second constraint, full fidelity, is related to our ability to do this.
-Full fidelity means our parser is going to represent every character of source text in the tree it constructs.
+Our second constraint, full fidelity, means our parser is going to represent every character of source text in the tree it constructs.
-Often this is called a concrete syntax tree (CST) as opposed to an abstract syntax tree (AST).
+Often this is called a [concrete syntax tree (CST)](https://en.wikipedia.org/wiki/Parse_tree) as opposed to an abstract syntax tree (AST).
-Our CST will help us with error recovery as it allows our tree to represent invalid syntax.
+Our CST will help us with error recovery, allowing our tree to represent invalid syntax.
 It also helps us with the LSP functionality we want to support.
-A lot of LSP operations take the shape of give me the semantic information for the whatever my cursor is pointing at, and CSTs make that easier by bridging between position in the source file and position in the AST we're going to construct.
+A lot of LSP operations take the shape of give me the semantic information for whatever my cursor is pointing at, and CSTs make that easier by bridging between position in the source file and position in the AST.

 With those constraints in mind our parsing strategy will be [Recursive Descent](https://en.wikipedia.org/wiki/Recursive_descent_parser).
-A recursive descent parser is a set of functions that call each other to parse our input.
+A recursive descent parser is a set of functions that call each other, recursively if you can believe it, to parse our input.
 By virtue of just being functions, it is straightforward to handwrite.
-Each function looks at the next input and decides how to proceed.
+Each function looks at the remaining input and decides how to proceed.
 If we want to parse an integer, we'd write an `int` function:

 ```rs